 Selecting a video streaming provider for corporate use

-Live streaming training is compatible with all of these considerations.
+A video training platform is compatible with all of these considerations.
 Given the superiority of live streaming for conducting corporate training, the next step is choosing a video streaming provider.
 This could be done using a local live streaming server, but that’s usually a bad option.
 A much better option is to use a professional provider with a robust video distribution network.

-There are a wide range of live streaming hosts in the market today.
+There are a wide range of training video software options in the market today.
 Let’s take a look at a few of the leaders for business use and touch on the basics of these online video platforms.

 First up is Brightcove.
 Brightcove is a B2B online video platform that targets mid-size to large businesses.
 Major corporations like Citrix, General Motors, and Hallmark all use their services.